celinexe/California_house_value/README.md

 This analysis highlights the key factors that influence house prices.
 Among these, median income emerged as the strongest predictor, emphasizing its importance in determining property values.
 Other significant features, such as housing median age and geographic factors like longitude and laCtude, also reflect trends seen in real estate markets.

 ### Insights for Stakeholders:
-Median income acts as a solid indicator of housing demand, making it a crucial factor for seong property prices and idenCfying high-value areas.
+Median income acts as a solid indicator of housing demand, making it a crucial factor for seong property prices and identifying high-value areas.
-Geographic factors like proximity to desirable locaCons play a key role in determining house prices.
-ProperCes close to the ocean or in affluent neighborhoods tend to be priced higher.
+Geographic factors like proximity to desirable locations play a key role in determining house prices.
+Properties close to the ocean or in affluent neighborhoods tend to be priced higher.
-The simplified model, based on just four key features, shows that reliable predicCons can sCll be made.
+The simplified model, based on just four key features, shows that reliable predictions can still be made.
 This makes the model easier to interpret and implement, without losing much accuracy.
 With an error margin of about $49,000–$51,000, the model provides valuable insights for real estate businesses, investors, and policymakers to make informed decisions about property pricing, investment opportuniCes, and urban development.